peramcelpon/ohhaithere/europe/united-kingdom/london.md

 ### From experience

+- **London Marriott Hotel County Hall** (3/3)
+    - If you've never done it -- get the top-floor suite, it's worth it!
+Overlooking Thames and Westminister, the view is everything.
+It's also super easy to walk along the banks -- quite an enjoyable experience at night.
 - **London Marriott Hotel Marble Arch** (2/3)
     -  I spent 10 days in this hotel once -- it's definitely a decent spot for business travel.
 Only complaint -- the pool and the room are both on the smaller end.
 However, the staff was welcoming and remembered me by day 2 -- I immediately felt at home :)
-- **London Marriott Hotel County Hall** (3/3)
-    - If you've never done it -- get the top-floor suite, it's worth it!
-Overlooking Thames and Westminister, the view is everything.
-It's also super easy to walk along the banks -- quite an enjoyable experience at night.
+- **St. Ermin's Hotel, Autograph Collection** (2/3)
+    - If you are in town for tourism -- this is a great hotel for that.
+Tucked away in Westminister, it's a boutique hotel with beautiful decors, cool history with certain intelligent services *cough* MI6 *cough*, and easy access to the tube and other main sites.
+The rooms are a bit too small but that's pretty true for most European hotels.
+    - Downside -- Not much to do around here at night.
+It's a 20 minute + walk from bars and restaurants (at least) I like.

 ### My to-try list

-- **St. Ermin's Hotel, Autograph Collection**
 - **The Napoleon** It has one bedroom, no reception and three different and diverse bars — a ratio for good times if ever there was one.
 (Blackrock, Sack, and the Devel's Darling)
 - **St. Pancras Renaissance Hotel London** 1873 Gothic Revival building in the railway station.
 - **Claridge's Hotel London** Mostly for the Fumoir but also love Claridge's in general!